 What is the update rate of the Locata position and/or individual LocataLite ranges?

 In our current receivers the position solution is calculated at a 25 Hz rate, but up to 50 Hz has been demonstrated.

 Unlike GPS satellites, LocataLites are designed to be stationary when deployed, so they do not present a Doppler shift (except for any shift generated by user movement, of course).
 This greatly simplifies the search strategy required to acquire a Locata signal because the frequency shift is inherently much smaller than what is expected from satellite-based signals.
 Hence, when a Locata receiver acquires just one LocataLite signal, it can almost instantly acquire all the others.

 In which frequency band does a LocataNet operate?

 LocataNets currently operate in the 2.4 GHz Industrial, Scientific, and Medical (ISM) band.
-This ISM band is licence free and available worldwide.
+The ISM band is license free worldwide.
 The 2.4 GHz band is also used by two well-known global technologies – Wi-Fi (802.11) and Bluetooth.

 What is the transmission power of a LocataLite?

 The maximum signal power for devices in the ISM band is restricted by international regulation to +8 dBm within a 3 kHz bandwidth and to a maximum of 1 Watt.
 The generally accepted global guidelines for the ISM band are laid out in the United States’ FCC Part 15B regulations, and Locata devices comply with this ordinance.